ZanSara/zansara.github.io/content/posts/2025-10-09-rerankers.md

 ---

-_This is episode 1 of a series of shorter blog posts answering questions I received during the course of my work on Generative AI and reflect common misconceptions and doubts about various generative AI technologies.
+_This is episode 1 of a series of shorter blog posts answering questions I received during the course of my work and reflect common misconceptions and doubts about various generative AI technologies.
 You can find the whole series here: [Practical Questions](/series/practical-questions)._

 ---